formio/enterprise-release/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+# December 11th, 2019 Release

+## Server 6.7.22
+*Changed*
+* Reverted the sort by modified within CSV exports.

+## Server 6.7.21
+*Changed*
+* Upgrade formio@1.63.2 to resolve CSV export issue with wizards.

+## Server 6.7.20
+*Fixed*
+* Upgraded formio@1.63.0 which resolves CSV export issue with wizards.
+* Build issues where pkg@4.4.1 broke our server.

+## Server 6.7.19

+*Changed*
+* Upgrade formio.js@4.8.0-rc.1
+* Upgrade formio/formio@1.62.0

+*Fixed*
+* Fix datasource field action to work with new system.
+* Issue with Docker Secrets where it would fault on certain VM's due to accessing a directory outside the bounds of the container.

 # December 6th, 2019 Release
 ## Server 6.7.18